nirmalben/catholic-chatbot-proxy/README.md

 # Catholic Chatbot Proxy
-Dtatic website to redirect to the Catholic chatbot site using a custom domain.
+Static website to redirect to the Catholic chatbot site using a custom domain.